shcaba/Sebastes_melanops_WA/Document/_main.md

 ## Stock{-}

 This assessment reports the status of Black Rockfish (*Sebastes melanops*) off Washington state using data through 2022.
-Black Rockfish are also found in California (their core range) and Oregon waters of the U.S. West Coast, and those are treated in separate area-based stock assessments given different management considerations and exploitation histories as discussed at the preliminary stock assessment workshop in February 2023 [@PFMC_dataworkshop_2023].
-There is substantial biogeographic separation in the populations off Oregon and Washington, thus justifying separation of those populations into different management units and stock assessments.
+Black Rockfish are also found in California and Oregon waters of the U.S. West Coast, and those are treated in separate area-based stock assessments given different management considerations and exploitation histories as discussed at the pre-stock assessment workshop in February 2023 [@PFMC_dataworkshop_2023].
+The biogeographic separation and differing exploitation histories in the populations off Oregon and Washington is believed substantial enough to justify separating those populations into different management units and stock assessments.
 Black Rockfish are also caught from the waters off British Columbia and Alaska.
-The state of Alaska is currently conducting assessments of stock status in those waters.
-Genetic studies of stock structure indicate fish in Alaska are more differentiated than the along the contiguous west coast of the Unites States, and that genetic diversity varies in a nonsystematic way from California to Oregon [@hess_comparative_2023].
+The state of Alaska is currently conducting assessments of stock status in Alaskan waters.
+Genetic studies of stock structure indicate fish in Alaska are more differentiated than those along the contiguous west coast of the United States, and that genetic diversity varies in a non-systematic way from California to Oregon [@hess_comparative_2023].

 ## Removals{-}

 Black Rockfish have been caught by a wide variety of gear types in Washington and since the late 1990s are almost exclusively caught recreationally and is an important target species for recreational charter-boats and private sport anglers (Figure \ref{fig:es-catch}).
 There has been almost no trawl or non-trawl landings of Black Rockfish in recent years (Table \ref{tab:removalsES}), but trawl landings in the 1940s to 1970s and the commercial jig fishery in the 1980s were more prominent (Figure \ref{fig:es-catch}).

 Commercial landings of Black Rockfish are generally considered negligible prior to 1940.
 The catch series prior to 1981 for these assessments were derived by applying available estimates or assumed values for the proportion of Black Rockfish landings in reported landings of rockfish.
 Observer data, which are available since the early 2000s, indicate low levels of discarding of Black Rockfish, generally less than 2% of total catch.
 While Black Rockfish are unlikely to have ever comprised a large percentage of overall rockfish landings due to their low abundance compared to other rockfish species, it seems plausible that they have been more than a trivial component due to their nearshore distribution for many years.
-Black Rockfish were one of only four rockfish species mentioned by scientific name in reports of rockfish landings in Oregon during the 1940s.

 Overall, removals of Black Rockfish remained relatively low (less than 100 mt) until the mid to late 1970s when landings quickly quadrupled with the expansion of the recreational fishery.
 Since the 1980s, removals have consistently fluctuated between 300 and 600 mt (no major trend), comprising mostly of removals from the ocean boat recreational fleet and the non-trawl commercial fleet (Figure \ref{fig:es-catch}).